Vanessa Pirotta is a marine biologist, science communicator and woman in STEM.

 Vanessa’s whale snot collection research explained in 60 seconds.
 This was filmed for the international BBC Earth presenter search.

 And on Instagram....

 All drone footage collected under NSW National Parks & Wildlife Services scientific licence 101743.
 Animal ethics obtained via Macquarie University.
 Licensed Civil Aviation Safety Authority drone pilots used.

 A BIG thank you to the following:

 Whale snot drone collection thanks to Heliguy Scientific.
 Southern right whale drone footage thanks to SkyCam Media.
 Underwater whale footage thanks to Emerald Films and SeaLight Pictures.
-Thank you to Joanne Stephan for the Macquarie University lab video.
-Thank you to SkyCam Media and Australian Aerial Imagery for their assistance filming the BBC Presenter Search video.
+Thank you Joanne Stephan for the Macquarie University lab video.
+Thank you SkyCam Media and Australian Aerial Imagery for their assistance filming the BBC Presenter Search video.

 Website development- thank you to Cath from the wonderful Catfish Creative!